kiba/Writings/for_science/chp20_team_rwby.md

 "No!"
 Bellaodonna denied.
 "But...they wouldn't act the way they do if.."

 "How could you support them, Blake?
 Their slated goal is to WIPE out humanity off the face of this planet.
-They killed family and board members!
-Dad would come home angry."
+They killed my family friends and board members!
+When something bad happened, dad would come home angry."
 Weiss quieted down at the end.

 "THAT wouldn't happen if people like your family and Cardin treated the Faunus so badly!"
 Blake angrily shouted back.
 "What are they supposed to do?
 Do nothing?"